-Huge Update On The In-Ring Future Of Alexa Bliss
+Huge update On The In-Ring Future Of Alexa Bliss

-Alexa Bliss Rumor Mill: Huge update on the in-ring future of WWE's Goddess
+Alexa Bliss News: Huge update on the in-ring future of WWE's Goddess

 What's the story?

-There's been an incredible amount of speculation regarding the future of Alexa Bliss after injury seemingly brought her hugely successful career thus far to a standstill - rumours only furthered by the former Raw and SmackDown Women's Champion's new role on the red brand.
+There's been an incredible amount of speculation regarding the in-ring future of Alexa Bliss after injury seemingly brought her hugely successful career thus far to a standstill, with these rumours only furthered by the former Raw and SmackDown Women's Champion's new role on the red brand.

-However, it seems like Bliss has given a huge hint that she will indeed be returning to the ring, by confirming that she's now back working between the ropes in WWE's Performance Center.
+However, it has emerged today that Five Feet of Fury has indeed been cleared to return to the ring, as reported by WWE Hall of Famer Mark Henry on Sirius XM's Busted Open Radio.

 In case you didn't know...

-While it's been a fair few months since we've seen Alexa Bliss in the ring, WWE has made sure to utilise The Goddess' natural microphone skills by positioning her in an authority role on WWE RAW.

-Bliss has been out of action ever since she suffered an arm injury at the hands of Ronda Rousey at Hell in a Cell, with only a short return since hitting a major speed bump in the form of a concussion when she faced off against Nia Jax.

-Speculation surrounding Little Miss Bliss' future was only furthered when her match with Trish Stratus became a tag team match before Five Feet of Fury was removed from the match altogether.
+Little Miss Bliss' future was thrown into disarray when her match with Trish Stratus became a tag team match before Five Feet of Fury was removed from the match altogether.

-Being named the captain of the RAW Women's team for Survivor Series, though, seems to have positioned Bliss for the role of General Manager, or at least co-GM, with Baron Corbin appointing Bliss to the role on Monday Night RAW.
+Being named the captain of the RAW Women's team for Survivor Series seemed to have positioned Bliss for the role of General Manager, or at least co-GM, with Baron Corbin appointing Bliss to the role on Monday Night RAW.

 The heart of the matter